CSE232-MSU/CSE232/labs/lab07.md

 ## Honors Material - CSV Redux!

 In lab 05 we build a reader that could load a CSV file and print out a specific column.
 For this lab, we're going to expand on that idea and write a program that will rotate a CSV file, swapping rows and columns.
+To do so, we are going to need to learn a bit more about vectors.

 ### Background